 It is not always easy to distinguish the message from the messenger.
 Jesus confronted the abuse of authority by religious leaders (see Matthew 23).

-Michael J Kruger in The Bully Pulpit noted: (a) abusers often have a track record of success; (b) abuse often happens for years, leaving broken relationships; (c) it often involves domineering, bullying behavior, leading the abused to fear consequences, especially if there are threats of church discipline; (d) reports of abuse rarely lead to accountability as friends defend the abuser and the board provides alternative explanations; and (e) survivors of abuse are typically forced out with allegations of being troublemakers.
+Michael Kruger in The Bully Pulpit noted: (a) abusers often have a track record of success; (b) abuse often happens for years, leaving broken relationships; (c) it often involves domineering, bullying behavior, leading the abused to fear consequences, especially if there are threats of church discipline; (d) reports of abuse rarely lead to accountability as friends defend the abuser and the board provides alternative explanations; and (e) survivors of abuse are typically forced out with allegations of being troublemakers.
 Bullies are part of the experience of most people and sadly they do not disappear when you leave school (or join a church!).

 There is something of a celebrity pastor culture in megachurches.
 In 2014 Mark Driscoll, the senior pastor of Mars Hill Church in the USA, resigned.
 This was after 21 associate pastors complained about his abusive and intimidating conduct.
 Staff members are often vulnerable to such abuse.